stav-bentov/Bot-Detective/Articles/README.md

 # Articles

-You can find here articles that we have read during our work, focusing on social bots, their detection, and associated risks.
+In this folder, you'll find articles that we have read during our work, focusing on social bots, their detection, and associated risks.